-278 Despite the simplicity of the bumble bee microbiota the genera Apibacter, Bifidobacterium, 279 Bombiscardovia, Lactobacillus and Xylocopilactobacillus cf. indicate an increasing relative abundance 280 over the course of the seven sampling time points (Figure 1B).
-We tested with Linear Mixed-Effects 281 Models with cage as random factor, if there is a temporal change in alpha diversity of the microbial 282 communities and found a significant influence of sampling time point on the Shannon index.
-Since the 283 release into outdoor flight cages there was a linear increase in alpha diversity on ASV level (lmm: t =284 5.17, p < 0.0001) as well as on genus level (lmm: t = 3.73, p = 0.0003).
-This increase in sample diversity was even more pronounced on ASV level ($R^2 = 0.19$) than on genus level ($R^2 = 0.11$) (Figure 2).
-In 285 addition, we tested whether the provision of different flower diversities within the different flight cages 286 287 would influence the bumble bee microbiota.
-There was no linear correlation between flower diversity 288 and diversity of the bumble bee microbiota on ASV level (lmm: t = -1.149, p = 0.284) nor on genus 289 level (lmm: t = -0.167, p = 0.871) (Supplemental figure S 2A,B).
-Reasons for the lack of an effect 290 within this setup is discussed later.
+Despite the simplicity of the bumble bee microbiota the genera Apibacter, Bifidobacterium, Bombiscardovia, Lactobacillus and Xylocopilactobacillus cf. indicate an increasing relative abundance over the course of the seven sampling time points (Figure 1B).
+We tested with linear mixed-effects models with cage as random factor, if there is a temporal change in alpha diversity of the microbial communities and found a significant influence of sampling time point on Shannon diversity.
+Since the release into outdoor flight cages alpha diversity increased on ASV level (lmm: t = 5.17, p < 0.0001) as well as on genus level (lmm: t = 3.73, t = 0.0003).
+This increase in Shannon diversity was even more pronounced on ASV level (t = 0.19) than on genus level (t = 0.11) (Figure 2).
+In addition, we tested whether the provision of different flower days.
+Only bacterial genera with relative abundance of >0.2% are shown.